County Meath: National elections

 From 1923 to 1937, and again from 1948 to 2007, there was one Meath constituency.
 From 1937 to 1948 the county was within the Meath–Westmeath constituency.
 Between 1923 and 2007 a total of 31 general elections and by-elections were held.
 Following the demise of Cumann na nGaedheal in the 1930s, national politics in the Meath and Meath–Westmeath constituencies was dominated by Fianna Fáil, Fine Gael and Labour Party.
 During those years, the Meath and Meath–Westmeath constituencies returned a total of 106 TDs to Dáil Éireann, of which 54 were from Fianna Fáil, 34 from Fine Gael and 11 from Labour; with Cumann na nGaedheal and the Farmers' Party returning 6 and 1 TDs respectively in the 1920s and 1930s.
 No other party would win a Dáil seat in Meath until 2011, when Peadar Tóibín was elected to Meath West for Sinn Féin.

-Meath East and Meath West return 6 TDs to the Dáil.
-In the most recent general election in 2020, Sinn Féin won 2 of the 6 seats, Fine Gael won 2, and Fianna Fáil and Aontú both won 1 seat each.
-The voter turnout at the 2016 general election was 61.5% in Meath West, and 63.4% in Meath East.
+Meath East and Meath West return seven TDs to the Dáil.
+In the most recent general election in 2024, Sinn Féin won two, Fianna Fáil won two and Fine Gael, Aontú and an independent won one seat each.

 European elections

-The county is part of the 4-seat Midlands–North-West constituency for elections to the European Parliament.
+The county is part of the five seat Midlands–North-West constituency for elections to the European Parliament.